SPECIALTY BILLING, ANESTHESIA

 The Problem

-Anesthesia time billing runs on 15-minute base units.
-The math is simple — but only when documentation is clean.
+Anesthesia time billing runs on 15 minute base units.
+The math is simple, but only when documentation is clean.
 Rounding down instead of up, recording time in the wrong field, or failing to document actual start and end times in the anesthesia record all produce the same result: fewer units billed than earned.
 When this error is systemic across a practice's documentation workflow, the revenue loss is invisible and cumulative.

 How We Handle It

-We audit anesthesia records at the documentation level — not just the claim level.
+We audit anesthesia records at the documentation level, not just the claim level.
 Our workflow flags cases where start/end time fields are blank, where calculated units fall below what the case duration supports, and where time documentation is inconsistent with the surgical record.

 ASA Crosswalk Code Accuracy

 Anesthesia is billed on ASA codes, not CPT codes.
-Every surgical CPT must crosswalk to the correct ASA code — and not every crosswalk is one-to-one.
+Every surgical CPT must crosswalk to the correct ASA code, and not every crosswalk is one to one.

 The Problem

 Surgeons bill CPT codes.
 Anesthesiologists bill ASA codes.
 The crosswalk between them is not always direct: some CPT procedures map to multiple ASA codes depending on patient position, access site, or concurrent procedures.
-Selecting the wrong ASA code — even when the surgical CPT is correct — changes the base unit value and can trigger a denial if the payer's expected code doesn't match.
+Selecting the wrong ASA code, even when the surgical CPT is correct, changes the base unit value and can trigger a denial if the payer's expected code doesn't match.

 How We Handle It

 Our anesthesia coders maintain working knowledge of the ASA crosswalk and update their reference set as CMS publishes new crosswalk guidance.
-Every claim is validated for CPT-to-ASA accuracy before submission — not after a denial.
+Every claim is validated for CPT to ASA accuracy before submission, not after a denial.

 Inclusive Code Detection

-Certain procedures are globally included in the anesthesia service and cannot be billed separately — billing them triggers an automatic unbundling denial.
+Certain procedures are globally included in the anesthesia service and cannot be billed separately, billing them triggers an automatic unbundling denial.

 The Problem

-Anesthesia global services include many items that other specialties bill as separate line items: pre-anesthesia evaluation, insertion of routine monitoring lines, post-anesthesia care in some payer contracts.
+Anesthesia global services include many items that other specialties bill as separate line items: pre anesthesia evaluation, insertion of routine monitoring lines, post anesthesia care in some payer contracts.
 When a coder unfamiliar with anesthesia's global package attempts to separately bill any of these components, the clearinghouse or payer rejects it on NCCI grounds.
 The denial is automatic, predictable, and avoidable.

 How We Handle It